+What Does Loan Stacking Mean?If you haven’t heard of stacking loans, let’s start with a definition of this funding term so that you can understand what it means.
+Simply, stacking loans is when a small business takes out multiple loans at once.
+You may be confused as to why taking out multiple loans at once isn't recommended by financial experts.
+The answer is that you may be causing irreversible damage to your business if you partake in stacking loans.
 Acquiring working capital can really help you grow and improve your business.
-Whether you need money to fund future projects, pay bills, or purchase equipment, applying for merchant funding or a small business loan can be the solution your business needs.
-While it may be tempting to seek additional financing once you’ve received capital for your business, taking out an additional loan can be a serious issue for all parties involved.
+Whether you need money to fund future projects, pay bills, or purchase equipment, applying for financing can be the solution your business needs.
+While it may be tempting to seek additional financing once you’ve received capital for your business, taking out another loan or cash advance can be a serious issue for all parties involved.

 Why Is It Harmful to Stack Loans?Taking out two loans may seem risk-free, but having two loans to pay off at the same time could cause major financial burdens.
 Think about the application process you went through with the first lender.
 They probably did a thorough analysis of your business’s financial details (such as your business credit score and monthly sales) and how your company operates.
 At the end of the process, they provided your business with capital and decided on either a fixed daily amount that they felt you’d be able to handle without harming your business.
 If you apply for another loan with a second online lending provider and they go through the same process, you may now be paying back $200 a day instead of $100, or 6 percent of your sales, instead of 3 percent.
 It’s possible that your business won’t be able to handle paying back both lenders at the same time, causing damage to your business and the lenders.
 Some of the risks of loan stacking could include: